wassermanlab/Variant_catalogue_pipeline/publisher/README.md

 ## Publisher: upload the finished pipeline data into the portal

+*Ongoing work done in this directory should stay in its own branch (publisher-dev) and then be merged using a PR with squashed commit, to ensure the pipeline development main branch is clean and easy to track changes.*

 How to run:

   0) (re)create the database (eg, for a mySQL db: `mysql -u root -e "DROP DATABASE IF EXISTS ibvltest; CREATE DATABASE ibvltest;"`